 How will MY child receive services?

 Once your child is enrolled in FAMIS, you will receive a Commonwealth of Virginia health insurance ID card, one for each enrolled child in your household unless the child was previously enrolled in FAMIS or children’s Medicaid.
 If your child was enrolled in FAMIS or Children’s Medicaid within the last 12 months, your child should already have a permanent Commonwealth of Virginia health insurance ID card and will not be sent another card.
-If you have lost the Commonwealth of Virginia ID card, you must call us at 833-5CALLVA (833-522-5582) (TDD: 1-888-221-1590) or contact your local Department of Social Services and request a replacement card.
+If you have lost the Commonwealth of Virginia ID card, you must call us at 855-242-8282 or contact your local Department of Social Services and request a replacement card.

 A. Your child’s health insurance card